ctmrbio/dockerfiles/README.md

 The `rstudio` image also comes with Jupyter installed with kernels for Python 3 and  R. There is a script installed in the image called `start_jupyter` that starts a notebook server in the current directory (the default is `/input` inside the container).
-Note that the jupyter session will not be able to access things outside of the directory you mount into `/input` when launching the container.
+Note that the Jupyter session will not be able to access things outside of the directory you mount into `/input` when launching the container.
 Also remember to activate a port forward from a port of your choice to the default Jupyter port of `8888` inside the container.